Vito Mannone: 2008–2012

 13 November 2010 against Preston North End, where he kept a clean sheet in a 2–0 victory.
 He also kept another clean sheet against Ipswich Town on his home debut in which the game ended in a 1–0 victory for Hull.
 He had a good spell with Hull, keeping 4 clean sheets in 7 games and also saved a penalty against Reading.
 On 31 December 2010, he returned to Arsenal after a thigh injury, but rejoined Hull on loan until the end of the season.
 He returned from injury on 5 March 2011, in a 1–0 win over Nottingham Forest at the City Ground.

 Mannone returned to Arsenal as third choice behind the two Polish keepers, Wojciech Szczęsny and Łukasz Fabiański.
-His first competitive appearance of the 2011–12 season came on 6 December 2011 against Olympiakos in the UEFA Champions League, replacing the injured Lukasz Fabiański.
-Mannone made a blunder that allowed David Fuster to score Olympiakos' second goal of the night and Arsenal eventually lost the game 3–1.
+His first competitive appearance of the 2011–12 season came on 6 December 2011 against Olympiacos in the UEFA Champions League, replacing the injured Lukasz Fabiański.
+Mannone made a blunder that allowed David Fuster to score Olympiacos' second goal of the night and Arsenal eventually lost the game 3–1.